breadcrumbs--red-border

 Canberra Health Services (CHS) is focussed on the delivery of high quality, effective, person-centred care.
 We provide acute, sub-acute, primary and community‐based health services, to the Australian Capital Territory (ACT) and surrounding regions.
 More information can be found on the CHS website.

-Applications are sought for the 2026 clinical year, commencing February 2026.
-Contracts will be offered for 12 months will possible extension.
-To be eligible to apply you must be PGY4+ as of February 2026.
+Applications are sought for a February 2027 commencement for a period of two -years, with possible extension.
+To be eligible to apply you must be PGY5+ as of February 2027.

 Key responsibilities